 • Support emergency procedures and incident reporting protocols.

-Retail & Revenue Support (as needed)
+Retail & Revenue Support

 • Operate museum store register and maintain accurate cash handling procedures.